 - Pulse until all the ingredients are well combined and a coarse meal forms.
 You want the mixture to have the texture of couscous.
 Transfer to a large bowl and add the rice flour and mashed potatoes if using.

-- Grease and line a 12-inch iron skillet with parchment paper.
+- Line a 12-inch iron skillet with parchment paper and grease the inner sides.
 Transfer the mixture to the skillet and press down firmly to create an even layer.
 Lightly brush the top with olive oil.

 - Bake for about 35 minutes or until the top is golden brown..
 Remove from the oven, let cool 5 minutes and cut into slices.
 Serve drizzled with tahini sauce or with hummus.

 - This falafel skillet is best served the same day.